Defence House

-The former Defence House is historic office building in Wellington, New Zealand.
-For many decades the building housed the New Zealand Defence Force, and after a period of vacancy and subsequent extensive refurbishment, it is now occupied by the Ministry of Business, Innovation and Employment.
+The Departmental Building, long known as Defence House, is a historic office building in Wellington, New Zealand.
+For many decades the building housed the New Zealand Defence Force and, after a period of vacancy and subsequent extensive refurbishment, it is now occupied by the Ministry of Business, Innovation and Employment (MBIE).

-The building is classified as a Category 2 historic building by Heritage New Zealand.
+The building is classified as a Category 2 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.

 History

+Departmental Building

+The Departmental Building was designed by Government Architect John Mair in 1935.
+Work started in late 1935 but was suspended in 1936 while additional land was bought and new plans drawn up.
+The foundations were completed in 1938.
+The main contractor was Fletcher Construction, with the steel framework erected by William Cable & Company.
+Construction was largely finished by 1940, although fitting-out was still being done in March 1942.

+Defence House

-In 2007, the New Zealand Defence Force moved out of the building after tenanting the building since its construction in the 1940s.
+In 2007, the New Zealand Defence Force moved out of the building after tenanting the building since its construction.
 The building was no longer fit-for-purpose, and according to the Defence Force: "Despite refurbishments the décor remained dull and dated and the building’s services were inefficient."
-The Defence Force flags were taken down on 23 February 2007 in a ceremony to close of the building.
+The Defence Force flags were taken down on 23 February 2007 in a ceremony to close the building.

 In December 2012, it was announced that the building would be bought by Argosy Property Management for $33.2 million.
 A 12-year tenancy agreement was signed between Argosy and the New Zealand Government in January 2013.

-Occupation by MBIE
+MBIE head office

 In late 2014, about 2,000 Ministry of Business, Innovation and Employment employees moved from five Wellington buildings into the 15 Stout Street building.
 The relocation had a capital budget of over $18 million, but ultimately $16 million was spent.
 Operational expenditure on the move was $688,000.
-The costs involved with the refurbishment were controversial, including the almost $70,000 cost of the MBIE sign outside the building, and the $360,000 cost of office furniture ($1800 per staff member).
+The costs involved with the refurbishment were controversial, including the almost $70,000 cost of the MBIE sign outside the building, and the $360,000 cost of office furniture ($1,800 per staff member).